s269731/PULSeBS-Team8/README.md

     - `docker-compose build`
     - `docker-compose up`
 - Then, run the application as usual (either npm start in both server and client or via docker image)

+## How to run E2E automated tests
+To successfully run all end-to-end tests, you must first have the SAML IdP up and running ([see instructions above](#how-to-run-e2e-automated-tests)).

+Then, run these configurations:
+- on the server
+    - `npm start:test`
+- on the client
+    - `npm start`
+    - `npm test:e2e`